v-kuu/libft-testing-notes/README.md

 **ft_memchr**
-- See what happens if there's a null terminator in the middle
+- See what happens if there's a null terminator in the middle (and other types)

 **ft_memcmp**
-- See what happens if there's a null terminator in the middle
+- See what happens if there's a null terminator in the middle (and other types)